Why Teach At A Community College?

 “The wise man is useful to others — not only when he wishes, but even when he sleeps.
 His life is a lesson.
 His example is a beacon.” — Seneca, On Leisure, 3.5

-Point being, this is not only where I’m happy, this is where I’m needed.
+Point being, this is not only where I’m happy; this is where I’m needed.
 When all things are considered, isn’t that really what life is supposed to be about?
 If you’re not happy, not at peace, and not providing value while happy and at peace, what the hell are you doing?

 Now.
 Today.
 Don’t think.
-Just do.
+Just do it.

 “Consider yourself dead.
 You have lived your life.
 Now, take what’s left and live it properly.” — Marcus Aurelius, Meditations, 7.56